UNITED CRAFTS

 The main purpose of the narrative design document was for the team, especially the artists and level designers, to lean towards, when looking for inspiration to tell the story and convey emotions by showing it inside the game, while maintaining a general picture of the game world, so the audience is able to connect all the “dots” throughout the game and feel that they all make sense.

-The narrative underewent several changes and iterations during the entire course of the production, which was expected.
+The narrative underwent several changes and iterations during the entire course of the production, which was expected.

 My aim, as narrative designer, was for the gameplay to rely as little as possible on written texts and dialogues, and instead try to utilise discrete but impactful audiovisual means to help the player figure out what’s going on in the game.
 Of course, this had to go hand-in-hand with our tech efforts and “time budget”, which meant I needed to be ready and able to constantly adapt, compromise original ideas, and seek new solutions to maintain consistency to overall story and character development.